 Matagalpa has also been referred to as the “Pearl of the North” and the “Land of Eternal Spring.”
 A multitude of estates and cooperatives make up the region.
 Also, while coffee production in Matagalpa, Nicaragua hasn’t yet reached the level of Jinotega, it is known for being of great quality.

 However, if you dislike coffee in the end, you can get your money back.
 The company offers a money-back guarantee that makes it a low-risk option.
 As with most premium coffees, these beans tend to be quite expensive.
-However, if taste is your top priority, this will be a compelling option.
+However, if taste is your top priority, this will be a compelling option as the best Nicaraguan Coffee in 2023.

 Tiny Footprint Coffee – Fair Trade Organic Nicaragua Segovia Dark Roast

-- PRODECOOP uses its proceeds to bring improved living standards to its growing membership and fund...
+- FAIR TRADE & SINGLE ORIGIN: PRODECOOP uses its proceeds to bring improved living standards to its...

 Looking for a Nicaraguan coffee brand that puts sustainability at the top of your agenda?
 Consider this offer from Tiny Footprint Coffee.
 They are the first carbon negative coffee brand, and their coffee is USDA Fair Trade Certified and Certified Organic.
 This coffee is a 100% dark roasted Arabica grown in the shade with hints of chocolate combined with rich Nicaraguan flavors such as apricot, fig and spices.
 The delicious depth of this infusion is a classic example of the distinctive profile of Nueva Segovia.